pilihp64/ArcherARGs/README.md

-algersoft.net ARG
+Figgis Agency ARG
 =================
-Copy of the current algersoft ARG site
+This contains the most recent known files on Algersoft.net and Figgis.Agency

-Will be updated as anyone finds new files
+Will be updated as anyone finds new files.

+Search for clues!

-IRC: freenode.net #archerfx
+IRC: freenode.net ##ArcherScavengerHunt

 Latest News
 -----------

-The ARG has a been over a bit now, files will be checked rarely.
-- 5-15 - Ringtones were updated, notified via IRC
+4-3-16 - New puzzle starting off with the http://Figgis.Agency web link given out on twitter.
+  Minigame 'Toast to Toast', 87x87 grid of letters, tons of images and documents, have fun.